 This function creates a pixmap of the specified width, height, and depth, on the same screen as the specified drawable, and then performs an XCopyPlane from the specified bitmap to the pixmap, using the specified foreground and background pixel values.
 The created pixmap is returned.

-8. Selection Functions
+Selection Functions

-To use the functions defined in this section, you should include the header file <X11/Xmu/StdSel.h>.
+To use the functions defined in this section, you should include the header file <X11/Xmu/StdSel.h> and link against the libXmu library.